junqi-jiang/junqi-jiang.github.io/_pages/about.md

 I'm also interested in the application of explainablility, and have contributed to applied machine learning projects for city planning and Formula One race strategy.

+So far, my research works have been published at top venues like *ICLR*, *AAAI*, *IJCAI*, *AAMAS*, *KR* conferences, and *Artificial Intelligence*, *Information Fusion* journals, including 7 first-authored papers.
+Below is the list of all my publications.
+Please also refer to my [Google Scholar](https://scholar.google.com/citations?user=NcFKI8kAAAAJ&hl=en) page.

 Feel free to get in touch via [email](mailto:junqi.jiang@imperial.ac.uk) or [LinkedIn](https://www.linkedin.com/in/junqijiang/)!